 I pride myself on making all the parts of my miniature models myself, with no added parts or frills from any other sources or suppliers.
 We are 100% matchsticks home made.

 I spend many hundreds of hours making the few models I have completed so far.
+Though this is currently a winter project thing; so I am now looking forward to resuming my passion for photography - when the rain stops.

 Each one is made entirely from matchsticks, including all the small artifacts such as roof tiles, decking, fences, chairs, dogs, birds, bats, headstones, skulls, paving stones, Lights, Windows, Doors, hinges, trees, flowers, and even grass and flowers.